uwescience/sqlshare/tutorial.markdown

 #### Upload data

 You can upload any file with character-separated values, e.g., .txt or .csv.
-Note: In SQLShare, a ***dataset*** refers to an SQL query, title, description, and output.

 * In the left sidebar menu, click **Upload dataset**.
 * Click **Select File**.